kylpo/notes/Constelation.md

 saying we can have all modular components is like saying the best security is turning off your computer and burying it 100 feet deep.
 They're just impractical.

+---

+Layout components' attribute are basically all the things that wouldn't change with themes.

 # Two approaches to separating concerns
 Two approaches I can take with separating concerns.
 Either complete seperation, or some separation.